Interstellar2424/Nether-Portal/README.md

 <hr>
 <h1>Thank You! </h1>
 <br>
-Thank You fr Using my Webpage
+Thank You for Using my Webpage